kforner/fuzzycoco/USAGE.md

-## Data, scripts and parameters

-### Parameters
-#### coevolution parameters

-The coevolution algorithm can be configured via the following parameters:

-- Number of generations to reach before stopping the evolution
-- Maximum fitness threshold to reach before stopping the evolution
-- Size of the populations (number of individuals)
-- Size of the elite (best individuals kept unchanged between to generations)
-- Crossover probability
-- Probability that an individual is a target for a mutation
-- Probability that a bit of an individual is mutated

-#### Fitness evaluation parameters

-These parameters determine how the overall fitness of a system will be evaluated.
-A value is computed for all the following measurements and a weight for each one can be selected.
-The fitness value is the sum of these measurements multiplied by their weight.
-The measurements available are:

-- Sensitivity : TruePos / (TruePos + FalseNeg)
-- Specificity : TrueNeg / (TrueNeg + FalsePos)
-- Accuracy : (TruePos +TrueNeg) / (TruePos + TrueNeg + FalsePos + FalseNeg)
-- PPV : TruePos / (TruePos + FalsePos)
-- RMSE : Root Mean Square Error

 It is also possible to choose the threshold applied to the output values.
 Generally, it is selected in the middle of the minimum and maximum value.